 Losing your job (or even the thought of it) can bring up a wide range of emotions, including fear, sadness, guilt, anger, or relief.
 Processing the loss of a job may feel a lot like grieving a loved one.
-It’s okay to grieve your job, and you may experience the different stages of grief such as shock, denial, anger, and eventually acceptance.
+It’s okay to grieve your job, and you may experience the different stages of grief, such as shock, denial, anger, and eventually acceptance.
 Be kind with yourself as you work through these stages.

 Mind Your Mental Health

 Be mindful of the state of your mental health.
 The financial and emotional stress of losing a job can lead to an increased risk for a mental health condition.
-Maintain regular check-ins with yourself by taking a mental health screen every two weeks.
+Maintain regular check-ins with yourself by taking a mental health test every two weeks.
 Keeping tabs on yourself can also help you determine if you’re processing your emotions in a healthy way.

 Control What You Can